 Cookies have their own purposes.
 For example, allowing and facilitating communication by electronic means or allowing multilingual websites to memorise and later apply visitors’ language choices.
-However, some sites might also place cookies to collect and read information about visitors in order to identify the IP addresses of their terminals as well as their browsing habits, their location and the equipment they use.
+However, some sites might also place cookies to collect, read and use visitors’ browsing data for other purposes such as advertising targeting.

 What about the deposit of cookies?
 The general rule is that the deposit of a cookie on the hard drive of a terminal of a visitor cannot be done without the latter has previously expressed his consent.
 However, there are exceptions.
 They apply to essential and functional cookies, which are cookies that are necessary to send a communication via an electronic network or to provide a service expressly requested by the vistor of a website.

-2. Cookie placed on the hard drive of the terminals of visitors of our site
+2. Cookie placed on the hard drive of your terminal

 Only one cookie is placed.
 This is the cookie SERVERID31394.

 It is an essential cookie which is necessary for the optimal functioning of our website.
-It identifies the server responsible for displaying the pages of our website correctly.
+It allows and facilitates electronic communications between the server of our website and your terminal.

-It is placed on the hard drive of the Internet users’ terminals under the domain name www.eurolife.be as soon as they visit our website.
-It expires when they close their browser.
+This cookie is placed without your consent on the hard drive of your terminal under the domain name www.eurolife.be as soon as you arrive on our website.
+It expires when you close your browser.